anoukperq/articles/Translation in a continuous development environment.md

-Structure
+# Structure
-What is continuous deployment?
+* What is continuous deployment?
-How does this impact translation?
+* How does this impact translation?
-What are the main changes and principles that should be transferred to translation?
+* What are the main changes and principles that should be transferred to translation?
-What needs to change?
+* What needs to change?
-What is quality?
-How is it obtained?

-#Translation in a continuous development
+# Translation in a continuous development

 ## What is continuous deployment?

 The software industry has been in a revolution in the transformation from building software using waterfall and highly structured methodologies to more lean, agile, and highly fluid methodologies.
 Current methodologies look to release continuously and frequently deliver incremental change to maximize their time to market and minimize the risk and cost associated with delivering new untested capability.

-##How does this impact translation?
+## How does this impact translation?

 This approach is completely at odds with today’s translation and localization processes.
 In a traditional waterfall development process translation/localization was often delayed until nearly product release.